Fort Edward (Nova Scotia): Raids on Fort Edward

 Both the Acadians and Mi'kmaq resisted the Expulsion.
 In September 1756, a group of 100 Acadians ambushed a party of thirteen soldiers of the 47th Regiment of Foot who were working outside the fort.
 They took seven men prisoner, and six escaped back to the fort.

 In April 1757, a band of Acadian and Mi'kmaq partisans raided a warehouse near Fort Edward, killing thirteen British soldiers.
 After taking what provisions they could carry, they set fire to the building.
 A few days later, the same partisans raided Fort Cumberland.
 Because of the strength of the Acadian militia and Mi'kmaq militia, British officer John Knox wrote that "In the year 1757 we were said to be Masters of the province of Nova Scotia, or Acadia, which, however, was only an imaginary possession."
 He said that the situation in the province was so precarious for the British that the "troops and inhabitants" at Fort Edward, Fort Sackville and Lunenburg "could not be reputed in any other light than as prisoners."

 In the early 1760s it was illegal for Acadians to reside in Nova Scotia; families and individuals who had avoided capture in 1755 were imprisoned.
-The prison lists for Fort Edward between 1761-1762 still exist (For a list of the prisoners see List of Acadian Prisoners - Fort Edward).
+The prison lists for Fort Edward between 1761 and 1762 still exist (For a list of the prisoners see List of Acadian Prisoners - Fort Edward).
 In 1762, one of the most famous prisoners, Acadian Joseph Broussard (Beausoleil) was imprisoned here.
 Between June 1763 and 1764, in the Minas region, the British authorities took 363 Acadians into custody at Fort Edward.

 While prisoners, the Acadians were forced to work for the New England Planters to establish their farmlands.
 When the war finished, rather than stay and work as subordinates, the Acadians settled with their compatriots in present-day New Brunswick and Saint Pierre and Miquelon.